|STIS Instrument Handbook for Cycle 24|

 • If you require more accurate wavelength zero points than the routine calibrations provide, you can insert additional comparison lamp exposures (TARGET_NAME=WAVE) at shorter intervals or of longer duration than the routine, automatic wavecal observations.
 To determine your wavelength calibration exposure needs, refer to Chapter 11.

 • CCD observations longward of 7000 Ć are subject to severe fringing, which can be well corrected only by flat-field exposures obtained contemporaneously with the science exposures.
 Hence, you should include such flat-field exposures if observing near 7000 Ć or longward.
 Fringing is discussed in Chapter 7 and the specification of corrective flat fields (CCDFLATs) is discussed in Chapter 11.In this, the final step, you place all your exposures (science and non-science, alike) into orbits, including tabulated overheads, and determine the total number of orbits you require.
 Refer to Chapter 9 when performing this step.
 If you are observing a point source and find your total time request is significantly affected by data transfer overheads (which will be the case only if you are taking many separate exposures under 3 minutes), you can consider the use of CCD subarrays to lessen the data volume.
-Subarrays are described in “CCD Subarrays”.Due to the sensitivity of certain STIS electronic components to charged particles, there are some special constraints on the duration and structure of MAMA visits which preclude operating the MAMAs at all during orbits which cross the South Atlantic Anomaly (SAA).
+Subarrays are described in “CCD Subarrays” on page 223.Due to the sensitivity of certain STIS electronic components to charged particles, there are some special constraints on the duration and structure of MAMA visits which preclude operating the MAMAs at all during orbits which cross the South Atlantic Anomaly (SAA).
 Since there are a limited number of SAA-free orbits per day, MAMA visits are limited to a maximum of five orbits.
 Longer programs must be broken into shorter visits.
 Moreover, in order to conserve orbits available for MAMA observations, programs which combine CCD and MAMA observations must be divided into separate visits for each detector type, unless the CCD portion consumes less than 30 minutes including overheads or the visit is only one orbit long (see Chapter 2).At this point, if you are happy with the total number of orbits required, you’re done!
 If you are unhappy with the total number of orbits required, you can, of course, iterate, adjusting your instrument configuration, lessening your acquisition requirements, changing your signal-to-noise or wavelength requirements, until you find a scenario which allows you to achieve (and convince the Telescope Allocation Committee (TAC) of the merits of) your science goals with STIS.